jborza/jborza.github.io/_posts/2020-04-19-emuriscv-monitor.md

 ## Implementation

-Today I learned how to use `strtok` to tokenize a string
+Today I learned how to use `strtok` to tokenize a string:

 ```c
     char* line; //input line